Schola Campesina is…

 - Our starting point is the local level, so that our position is deeply grounded and thereby enhanced, in order to influence change on the global level.

-- Schola Campesina is based on the existing “Agroecology schools” of LVC specifically regarding the horizontal pedagogy “Campesino a campesino” and the principle of “Dialogo de Saberes”.
+- Schola Campesina’s references are the “Agroecology schools” of La Via Campesina: horizontal pedagogy “Campesino a campesino” and “Dialogo de Saberes”.

 - An agroecology school must be rooted in a territory and a community of knowledge; the bio-district represents these territorial roots.

 - Beyond the training objective, Schola is also a centre for Participatory Action Research.